Peanut Butter Beef Carnitas

 7. To serve, top a slice of toasted sourdough bread with beef carnitas, drizzle peanut sauce on top, and then add a spoonful of salsa and a sprinkling of crushed peanuts.

-Tags: Beef Dinner Lunch Mexican Old Fashioned Smooth Peanut butter Peanut Butter & Co. recipe Savory Thai Uncategorized
+Tags: Beef Dinner Lunch Mexican Old Fashioned Smooth Peanut butter Peanut Butter & Co.
+Savory Thai Uncategorized